ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/index.md

 ## Consuming State

-Signals generated for state properties can be utilized to access state values, as demonstrated below.
+Signals generated for state slices can be utilized to access state values, as demonstrated below.

 <code-example header="books.component.ts">